k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: drow monsters to-hit in light penalty was affecting all monsters
 - Tweaks to monster behavior when wielding/wearing a bane artifact
 - Fix: silly typo
+- Fix: heap-use-after-free when magic beam trap is destroyed